-Batteries should be stored at a cool temperature as any high heat environment will accelerate the self discharge process.
+Batteries should be stored at a cool temperature as any high heat environment will accelerate the self-discharge process.
 However, storing a battery in a temperature that is too cold can also adversely affect the chemical components within the battery.
-Optimal temperature ranges for batteries vary depending on chemistry and brand but most batteries are suggested for 15°C storage.
-For a comprehensive look at battery temperatures visit the guide to battery chemistry or read through th table 1A below.
+Optimal temperature ranges for batteries vary depending on chemistry and brand but most batteries are suggested for 15°C storage, also known as room temperature.
+For a comprehensive look at battery temperatures visit the guide to battery chemistry or read through table 1A below.

 |Nickel-Metal Hydride (NiMH)||Nickel-Zinc (NiZn)||Rechargeable Alkaline||Alkaline||Lithium||Carbon Zinc, Zinc Chloride|

 |Temperature range for use||-4 to 149°F (-20 to 65°C)||-4 to 140°F (-20 to 60°C)||-4 to 140°F (-20 to 60°C)||0 to 131°F (-18 to 55°C)||-40 to 140°F (-40 to 60°C)||0 to 130°F (-18 to 55°C)|